 - Masters in Journalism and Mass Communication [ Postgraduate; Duration 2 years ]

 - MSc in Television and Film Production [ Postgraduate; Duration 2 years ]

-There are a number of courses in journalism which helps the candidate to build their dream career.
-The fees or educational expenses depends on the courses as well as the institutions.
+There are a number of courses in journalism which help the candidate to build their dream career.
+The fees or educational expenses depend on the courses as well as the institutions.
 Every institute may have its own set of charges depending on the facilities and the training offered to the students.